r2inlondon/r2inlondon/README.md

 ### Hi there 👋

-I am a Junior Full-Stack Web Developer who loves to create fun things on the internet.
+I am a Junior Front-end Web Developer who loves to create fun things on the internet.

 My primary skillsets are in JavaScript, HTML, CSS, Bootstrap, Ruby, Rails and PostgreSQL.
 I'm also expanding my skillset by Learning React.